ifd3f/astrid.tech-old/content/projects/basys3-1d-cellular-automata/index.md

 What this simulation does is:

-- 0s to 10s: Set the rule to 16 by using inc, dec, and the digit cursor.
+- 0s to 10s: Set the rule to 16 by using `inc`, `dec`, and the digit cursor.
-  - Rule is changed, but active_rule is not changed until Reset is pressed.
+  - Rule is changed, but `active_rule` is not changed until `Reset` is pressed.
 - 12s to 60s: Increase the speed.
   - The simulation clock accelerates during this time.
-  - The simulation clock divider N decreases during this time.
+  - The simulation clock divider `N` decreases during this time.
 - 65s to 120s: Decrease the speed.
   - The simulation clock decelerates during this time.
-  - The simulation clock divider N increased during this time.
+  - The simulation clock divider `N` increased during this time.

 ## Appendix A: Code